blessed-sibanda/ansaz/book/6-answers.md

   .classList.remove('d-none');
 ```

-Since the form is now submitted via ajax, we will have to close the modal manually since there is no longer a full page reload.
-This requires us to undo the bootstrap magic that creates the modal in the page when the `reply` link is clicked.
-Also note that we are removing the `d-none` class to display the newly added comment.
+Since the form is now submitted via ajax, we will now have to close the modal manually since there is no longer a full page reload.
+This requires us to undo the bootstrap magic that displays the modal in the page when the `reply` link is clicked.
+Also note that we are removing the `d-none` class from the replies so as to display the newly added comment.

 Now reload the question page and try responding to an answer, you will see that the user experience is now smooth and the reply is posted without a full page reload.